Eliminator was built for this "Reknown Special 3", but suits most battery valve sets.

 vibrator and transformer.
 As can be guessed, current draw is 1A.
 The existing

-filter was left in situ, although a smaller choke, made by Van Ruyten,
+filter choke and .25uF capacitor were left in situ, although a smaller

-replaced the original much larger one.
-This was necessary in view of the
+the B+ filter.
+This was necessary in view of the space taken by the zener

-space taken by the zener diode panel.
-In order to tweak the load current,
+diode panel.
+In order to set the load current, a 470R resistor was connected

-a 470R resistor was connected in series with the filter choke.
-This was
+in series with the filter choke.
+This was necessary to limit the secondary

-necessary to limit the secondary current to 20mA, while allowing the input
+current to 20mA, while allowing the input to remain at 6V.

-to remain at 6V.
-All worked perfectly, but when it came to the C- supply
+All worked perfectly, but when it came

-the vibrator circuit had to be modified.
+to the C- supply the vibrator circuit had to be modified.

 I had imagined that by various kinds of